MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 If you are an organization using Microsoft Defender Advanced Threat Protection E5, you should be able to manage Tamper Protection in Intune similar to how you manage other endpoint protection features.
 See [Turn Tamper Protection on (or off) for your organization with Intune](#turn-tamper-protection-on-or-off-for-your-organization-with-intune).

-#### How does configuring tamper protection in Intune affect how i manage Windows Defender through my group policy?
+#### How does configuring Tamper Protection in Intune affect how i manage Windows Defender through my group policy?

 Your regular group policy doesn’t apply to Tamper Protection, and changes to Windows Defender settings will be ignored when Tamper Protection is on.

-#### For MDATP E5, is configuring tamper protection in Intune targeted to the entire organization only?
+#### For MDATP E5, is configuring Tamper Protection in Intune targeted to the entire organization only?

-Configuring tamper protection in Intune can be targeted to your entire organization as well as to devices and user groups with Intune.
+Configuring Tamper Protection in Intune can be targeted to your entire organization as well as to devices and user groups with Intune.

-#### Can I configure tamper protection in System Center Configuration Manager?
+#### Can I configure Tamper Protection in System Center Configuration Manager?

 Currently we do not have support to manage Tamper Protection through System Center Configuration Manager.

 #### I have Windows E3 enrollment.
-Can I use configuring tamper protection in Intune?
+Can I use configuring Tamper Protection in Intune?

-Currently, configuring tamper protection in Intune is only available for customers who have Microosft Defender Advanced Threat Protection E5.
+Currently, configuring Tamper Protection in Intune is only available for customers who have Microosft Defender Advanced Threat Protection E5.

 #### What happens if I try to change Microsoft Defender settings in Intune, System Center Configuration Manager, and Windows Management Instrumentation when Tamper Protection is enabled on a device?